amd-jnovotny/rccl/docs/how-to/troubleshooting-rccl.rst

 ------------------------

 The RCCL Replayer is a debugging tool designed to analyze and replay the collective logs obtained from RCCL runs.
-It can be useful when trying to reproduce problems, because it uses dummy data and doesn't have any dependencies on non-RCCL calls.
-For more background, see `RCCL Replayer GitHub documentation <https://github.com/ROCm/rccl/tree/develop/tools/rccl_replayer>`_.
+It can be helpful when trying to reproduce problems, because it uses dummy data and doesn't have any dependencies on non-RCCL calls.
+For more information, see `RCCL Replayer GitHub documentation <https://github.com/ROCm/rccl/tree/develop/tools/rccl_replayer>`_.

 You must build the RCCL Replayer before you can use it.
 To build it, run these commands.
 Ensure ``MPI_DIR`` is set to